agro23/drcryptoid/README.md

 * Mock articles uploaded to db

-* User can link from title and lede on top page to a page for the article and back

 * Articles displayed correctly

+* User can link from title and lede on top page to a page for the article and back <--
+  - ROUTING IS SCREWED UP SOMEHOW

 * Articles can be created (Admin level assumed)